-Separate Belt & Forearm Piece(s)
+Separate Belt & Forearm Piece

 - a.
 Find the connection joint where the belt and the arm piece meet. - b.
 Roll the rubberized ball downward to unlock. - c.
-Remove the forearm piece(s) by sliding it out of the connection track (push arm piece backwards & lift up). - d.
-Reverse these steps to reconnect the forearm piece(s) after the belt has been customized.
+Remove the forearm piece by sliding it out of the connection track (push arm piece backwards & lift up). - d.
+Reverse these steps to reconnect the forearm piece after the belt has been customized.

-Special Note: A static arm gets stiff and tight.
-The LuxArm allows for some arm movement while in use to support changes in tone and healthy muscle length.
+Special Note: A static arm can get stiff and tight.
+The LuxArm allows for some motion while in use to accommodate changes in tone and support movement.